mariochampion/gitmynotes/README.md

 * add colors!

-* woops, should work when maxnotes NOT specified. just batching through LL notes in folder

 * create config file?

 * do not fail entire job when this applescript error occurs: `execution error: Notes got an error: An error of type 100002 has occurred.
 (100002)`